metrorailings/OwlBlog/content/posts/week-7-quick-insights.md

 Slow linebacker coverage from the Dolphins resulted in a big play from a Bills fullback - Patrick DiMarco.

 Josh Allen's deep throws are fueled more by prayer than accuracy.
+Ryan Fitzpatrick has thrown a dime though early, slinging a ball to a receiver in between a cornerback and safety.

 Dolphins play a decent amount of man coverage.

+Miami's strength on offense seems to be the inside run game, according to their offensive coordinator.
+Not so coincidentally, the Dolphins have two big runs up the middle in the first quarter alone.

+Bad decision-making by Josh Allen costs his team potentially 4 extra points.
+Still, Allen did put his team in position for the field goal by taking advantage of the Dolphins' poor coverage discipline on a critical third down.

+Dolphins seem adamant on running the ball even against eight-man boxes.